TusharSSurve/OpenCV/README.md

 ## 10. Face Recognition

 Face recognition is a method of identifying or verifying the identity of an individual using their face.
 Face recognition systems can be used to identify people in photos, video, or in real-time.
 Law enforcement may also use mobile devices to identify people during police stops.

+## 11. Document Scanner

+Building a document scanner with OpenCV can be accomplished in just three simple steps:

+- Step 1: Detect edges.
+- Step 2: Use the edges in the image to find the contour (outline) representing the piece of paper being scanned.
+- Step 3: Apply a perspective transform to obtain the top-down view of the document.